Chapter 13 : Another Brick In The Wall (Part 2)

 “I can’t help that Gemma has weird eating habits,” the pureblood countered as he shoved the Head Boy playfully.
 Seconds later, one of the cards in his hand exploded and Sirius almost died laughing at James’ untidy and burnt hair.

 “You filthy bugger!
 You cost me the game!” the boy cried as he lunged and tried to tackle his best friend.
-Sirius quickly jumped out of his chair and sidestepped the attack.
-James immediately fell onto the floor and moaned in pain as his head smacked the carpet.
+Sirius quickly jumped out of his chair and sidestepped the attack and James immediately fell onto the floor and moaned in pain as his head smacked the carpet.

 Before James could retaliate and trip him, Sirius swiftly exited the common room and made his way down to the kitchens.
 He knew the route by heart and yearned to run recklessly without the Map’s guidance.
 However, his sensible side prevailed and he cautiously roamed the halls until he reached the kitchens.
 After tickling his favorite portrait, the Marauder greeted the Hogwarts house elves graciously and placed his off the wall order.
 They eagerly whipped up a glorious feast and Sirius made sure to properly say goodbye to each and everyone of them before he returned to the halls once again.
 His good humor clouded his judgment and he carelessly carried Gemma’s meal in his hands instead of paying attention to the Map.